Internship Application FAQs

 Q: Do I need to submit a transcript for each organization to which I apply?

 A: Yes, please submit one unofficial transcript with each application.
 Separate cover letters, two references and a resume also need to be submitted for each internship to which you apply.

 Q: Do I need to request a letter of recommendation?

-A: No, you do not need to request a letter of recommendation, although you certainly can.
-You are required to submit a list of references, however.
+A: No, you do not need to request a letter of recommendation.
+You are required to submit two references, however.

-A: Yes, interns may work out alternate dates with their host mentors as long as the total duration is 10 weeks over the summer for the full-time internship position.
+A: Yes, interns may work out start and end dates with their host mentors as long as the total duration is 10 consecutive weeks over the summer for the full-time internship position.

 Q: Can I still apply if I am abroad and not available for an in-person interview?